bcgov/nr-powerbi-workspace-deploy/README.md

 Pending feature: Manage access using a users.txt file

-Limitation: This workflow is suitable for Power BI .pbix files that are up 10 GB in size.
+Limitation: Based on the Power BI API documentation, this workflow should be suitable for Power BI .pbix files that are up 10 GB in size.
+However, large files have not been fully tested and may cause issues.

 Action documentation: https://github.com/marketplace/actions/power-bi-pipeline-deploy